 The cabin is not adventurous but with Volkswagen’s seemingly effortless amalgamation of premium finish and ergonomic accuracy firmly front and centre, it hardly needs to be.

-Some of the switchgear layout feels like it might have originated in the new Beetle – especially set against the reflective background afforded by the glossy surround of the top-spec High Up tested here – but, if anything, the effect feels neater and better reconciled to a scaled-down city car size.
+Some of the switchgear layout feels like it might have originated in the latest Volkswagen Beetle – especially set against the reflective background afforded by the glossy surround of the top-spec High Up – but, if anything, the effect feels neater and better reconciled to a scaled-down city car size.

 There are four trims to choose from, while those who opt for the e-Up get a bespoke specification.
 The entry-level Take Up trim comes with LED day-running-lights, 14in steel wheels, electric front windows and a hill hold function, while inside there is DAB radio, a CD player, and remote central locking.
 Those who opt for the more efficient Bluemotion models include battery regeneration, start-stop functionality and low rolling resistant tyres.